Grow A Recycled Garden With Kids: Recycled Planters For Kids To Make

 A living willow dome can become a secret playhouse, as well as teach children how to care for and maintain living plants.
 You may be asking, what is a willow dome?
 Learn about building with willow branches in this article.

-Television and video games have their place, but making a garden play area is a great way to entice your kids away from electronic gadgets and introduce them to the glory of gardening and the wonders of nature.
-Click here for a few children?s play garden ideas.
+Television and video games have their place, but making a garden play area is a great way to introduce kids to the wonders of nature.
+Learn more here.

 Have you ever imagined creating a storybook garden?
 Remember the pathways, mysterious doorways and human-like flowers in Alice in Wonderland, or the lagoon in Make Way for Ducklings?
 Learn how to make one of your own in this article.